 Art and Design

-“Art is not what you see, but what you make others see.”
+“Art is not what you see, but what you make others see.” ― Edgar Degas Intent

 As a school, we believe that art is an integral part of every child’s education.
-The opportunity to become immersed wholeheartedly into a subject that allows creativity, exploration and independence encourages children to become increasingly innovative and inventive: they are able to make conscious and well-informed decisions – in relation to their work - and overtime, they develop proficient decision-making skills become more informed and increasingly proficient.
+The opportunity to become immersed wholeheartedly into a subject that allows creativity, exploration and independence encourages children to become increasingly innovative and inventive.
+They are able to make conscious and well-informed decisions – in relation to their work - and over time they develop improved self-awareness, and their decision-making skills become more informed and increasingly proficient.

+Our full term of study focuses entirely on skill progression.
 Children are given regular opportunities to become increasingly proficient in the skills of painting and drawing, and those of the wider arts.
-Mastered skills are revisited (evidenced in personalised sketchbooks) and refined throughout the keys stages; allowing for significant development, increased self-awareness and an ability to identify ‘next steps’ within the subject.
-As pupils progress, they will be encouraged to analyse critically, both their own works of art and those of renowned artists.
+Mastered skills are practised, revisited, evidenced in personalised sketchbooks (years 3 to 6) and refined throughout the keys stages, allowing for significant development, increased selfawareness and an ability to identify ‘next steps’ within the subject.
+As pupils progress, they will be encouraged to evaluate, formulate opinions and analyse critically both their own works of art and those of renowned artists.